 Enter WeWork, where startups can seamlessly set up shop and have the ability to offer the same perks that the most employer-friendly offices boast.
 A sleek, clean look, snacks and drinks on hand, a collaborative environment—WeWork has succeeded because it offers more than just a product or service, but an experience.

 It’s speaking the same language as its target audience, a conversation that sounds very much like the one B2C companies are having with individual consumers.
 Offering a curated, personalized, premier customer experience that used to be thought of as the realm of fashion, cars, and consumer products is now the way B2B companies are positioning themselves…to great success thus far.

-While WeWork is growing rapidly—they are more than just office spaces now, dipping their toes into education and housing, too—they are still a relatively smaller operation, not too far removed from being a startup themselves.
+While WeWork is proliferating—they are more than just office spaces now, dipping their toes into education and housing, too—they are still a relatively smaller operation, not too far removed from being a startup themselves.

 One could be forgiven for thinking that focusing on culture and lifestyle is great for smaller, more nimble B2B brands.
 But should entrenched, enterprise-level behemoths take the chance of recalibrating their brand marketing to look, sound, and feel more like a B2C brand?

 In the End, We’re All Human.
 And Humans Make the Purchase Decisions